Tuesday, August 30, 2011

 last days of August

-We were by no means lazy and it’s not like we didn’t already spend hours on end thinking long and hard about things to do, but by the days end, we still came up with next to nothing.
+We were by no means lazy, and it’s not like we didn’t already spend hours on end thinking long and hard about things to do, but by the day's end, we still came up with next to nothing.
 Even the creeks had become too murky and dried up to swim in.
-And with little money, we were for the most part stuck inside.
+And with little money, we were, for the most part, stuck inside.

 Menchaca Bar